bruce/lacquer/README.md

 You use "set" to support calling attribute writers (methods ending in "=").
 Let's add support for setting the caption:

-    # inside the DSL definition
+    # in the DSL definition
     set :caption

 Now it's as easy as:

+    # using the DSL
     photo do
       caption "Joe and Jack fighting walruses"
     end

 You can think of this as shorthand for:

+    # in the DSL definition
     use :caption => :caption=

 #### Documenting handlers with "desc"